sezzle/sezzle-shopware5/README.md

 * In the `Sezzle` settings page of your `Shopware` Backend, enter the `Sandbox` `API Keys` from your [`Sezzle Merchant Sandbox Dashboard`](https://sandbox.dashboard.sezzle.com/merchant/) and check the `Enable sandbox` checkbox, then save the configuration.
 Make sure you are doing this on your `dev/staging` website.
 * On your website, add an item to the cart, then proceed to `Checkout` and select `Sezzle` as the payment method.
-* To pay with Sezzle, click `Complete Payment`.
-* You will be redirected to the Sezzle Checkout.
+* Once you click `Complete Payment`, you will be redirected to `Sezzle Checkout` to complete the checkout.
+Note: If your account is already tokenized, skip the next four steps as you will not be redirected to Sezzle.
 * Sign In or Sign Up to continue.
 * Enter the payment details using test data, then move to final page.
 * **[Optional]** Check the `Approve {Store Name} to process payments from your Sezzle account for future transactions.
 You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
 * Finally, click on `Complete Order` to complete your purchase.
-Note that, if your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
 * `Sandbox` testing is complete.
 You can login to your `Sezzle Merchant Sandbox Dashboard` to see the test order you just placed.

 ## Troubleshooting/Debugging